CodyNicholson/Backend_Development_Notes/Software_Development_Process/Rational_Unified_Software_Process/iterativeAndIncremental.md

 Each cycle terminates with a product release that includes a complete set of artifacts for the project -- which means code, manuals, use cases, non-functional specifications, test cases, and so on

-Specifically each cycle is further divied into four main phases: Inception, Elaboration, Construction, and Transition
+Specifically each cycle is further divided into four main phases: Inception, Elaboration, Construction, and Transition

 Within these four individual phases there can be multiple iterations that each correspond to a different group of use cases that are selected to deal with the most important risks first